telerik/ajax-docs/controls/grid/data-editing/edit-mode/batch-editing.md

 ````

 Additionally, if you want more control over all commands that are executed you could subscribe to the **RadGrid.BatchEdit**event where you have the **e.Commands** which is a List of **GridBatchEditingCommand** objects.
-The collection could bemodified by adding, removing or modifying commands.
+The collection could be modified by adding, removing or modifying commands.
 Every command holds the old and modified values thus providing the user the capability to review all the changes at once.